 Data Available for Download

 The Well Surveillance Program maintains an extensive database.
 Two tables, Wells and Facilities, are used to generate our well surveys.
-These tables are available for download in either a dbase IV (.dbf) or ASCII text (.txt) format.
-This table consists of data relating to all privately and publicly owned potable wells investigated as part of the Well Surveillance program.
+These tables are available for download in either a Excel (.xlsx) or ASCII text (.txt) format.
+This table consists of data relating to all privately and publicly owned potable wells investigated as part of the Well Surveillance Program.
 The table contains addresses and geographic coordinates of the wells.
-For information regarding the test results of specific wells included in this table, please contact us at the link below.
+For information regarding the test results of specific wells included in this table, please contact us.

 Wells (Text - Zipped- 6.2MB) (opens in new window)